 Most mixer grinders in the market come with at least 3 jars- the smallest is a chutney jar, the second one is usually a dry grinding or a multipurpose jar for both dry and wet grinding and the third is a wet grinding jar suitable for making batter, milkshakes etc.

 When it comes to choosing the wet grinding jar, the jar shape plays an important role in its grinding performance.
 Ideally, you should have one that has a wide mouth that tapers towards the bottom.
 This shape like a frustum of a cone helps in improving the grinding efficiency by creating a powerful vortex with the blade at the centre.
-If you look at Preethi Blue Leaf Gold and Diamond, you will notice that in Diamond, which is cheaper, the wet grinding jar has a squarish shape which isn’t conducive for creating the vortex.
-On the other hand, in Preethi Blue Leaf Diamond, the shape is more effective for a powerful vortex.
+If you look at Preethi Blue Leaf Gold and Diamond, you will notice that in Diamond, which is cheaper, the wet grinding jar has a squarish shape which isn’t conducive to creating the vortex.
+On the other hand, in Preethi Blue Leaf Gold, the shape is more effective for a powerful vortex.

 Related reading: How To Whip Cream In Mixer Grinder?